 What the women’s surplus means for the Russian ladies?

 The Russian divorce rate is much higher than in the UK or the United States.
 Many women in Russia prefer to separate – instead to get beaten every day by a drunken monster.

 Women’s rights in Russia today

 They would chase a women’s libber as the German Alice Schwarzer to the devil.
 Statistics show: Only a small percentage of Russians struggles for women’s rights.
 Primarily in the big cities Moscow, Kiev, St. Petersburg and Volgograd.

-The fact is: Under communism, Russians were more equal than today.
+The fact is: under communism, Russians were more equal than today.
 After Gorbachev’s perestroika much has changed to disadvantage.

 Emancipation and traditional gender roles

 How far the attitudes of women from Russia and England differ, we see in the following fact: While British women aged 30 start slowly to think about marriage, young Russian celebrate wedding already at the age of 20.
 They have a strong desire to have children as early as possible.

 Ideally, the father of a child is a candidate for a long marriage.
 But often it comes to divorce after a few years.
 Generally, women in Russia don’t regard the man as a breadwinner.
 But primarily as father for their children.
 A woman aged 25 who is not married, is considered abnormal.
 At the beginning of a marriage, she must calculate with a separation 10 or 15 years later.

 Even successful career women from Moscow and St. Petersburg want to marry and to get children.
 They have no understanding for the emancipation movement in the Western world.
 They see it as unnatural.

 Traditional gender roles in Russia look like this: a woman needs a strong man.
 She subordinates herself.
 European wives don’t understand such thoughts at all.
 Emancipation is not a tradition in Russia.
 The fronts are hardened.
 Nothing moves.
 The medieval image of a relationship is still cemented in the heads of Russians.